joedono/House-of-Z/09-the-anguisa-problem/01b-downtime.md

 5. Valmar's Wild Magic definitely came from exposure to the raw force that was Anguisa's immortal soul.
 It then quickly reacted to her menace and continues to cast a Mind Cage spell to keep her contained

 Week 1 - Learned 1 and 2
-Week 2
+Week 2 - Learned 3 and 4
-Week 3
+Week 3 - Religious Service
-Week 4
+Week 4 - Religious Service

 ## Liara - Buying a Dress and Religious Service
 One set of fine clothes costs 15gp